What is cerebral palsy?

-Some doctors believe that the most commonly used medicines to treat CP (diazepam [such as Valium], baclofen [Lioresal], and dantrolene [Dantrium]) should not be given to growing children.
-They are concerned that the side effects from these medicines can cause problems for children that are more severe than the tight muscles and muscle spasms related to CP.
-For example, one side effect of these medicines is drowsiness.
-Drowsiness may interfere with a child's ability to concentrate and learn in school.
+Some doctors believe that oral antispasmodic medicines should not be given to growing children.
+They are concerned that side effects from these medicines can cause problems for children that are worse than the tight muscles and muscle spasms related to CP.
+For example, drowsiness is a side effect that may interfere with a child's ability to concentrate and learn in school.
 Other doctors believe that the benefits of these medicines outweigh the risk of side effects.

 Ask your doctor the following questions about any medicine prescribed for your child:

-- How successful is it in treating your child's problem?
+- How successful is it in treating my child's problem?

 - What are the short-term and long-term side effects?

 - What are the chances that the medicine will stop working?
-Discuss what options are available if this happens.
+What options are available if this happens?

-- How might it affect your child's growth and development?
+- How might it affect my child's growth and development?

-Surgery for people with cerebral palsy (CP) may help reduce muscle stiffness or spasms and allow more flexibility and control of the affected limbs and joints.
+Surgery for people who have cerebral palsy (CP) may help reduce muscle stiffness or spasms and allow more flexibility and control of the affected limbs and joints.